MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Implement resiliency patterns using proven standardized packages, such as [Polly for C#](http://www.thepollyproject.org/) or [Sentinel for Java](https://github.com/alibaba/Sentinel).

 - Implement [Health Endpoint Monitoring](/azure/architecture/patterns/health-endpoint-monitoring) by exposing functional checks within application code through health endpoints which external monitoring solutions can poll to retrieve application component health statuses.
-Responses should be interpreted alongside key operational metrics to inform application health and trigger a operational responses, such as raising an alert or performing a compensating roll-back deployment.
+Responses should be interpreted alongside key operational metrics to inform application health and trigger an operational responses, such as raising an alert or performing a compensating roll-back deployment.

 - Implement [Queue-Based Load Leveling](/azure/architecture/patterns/queue-based-load-leveling) by applying a prioritized ordering so that the most important activities are performed first.